PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 With the addition of attractants, more receptor complexes are bound to attractants, and therefore less CheA autophosphorylation happens (here we include the CheA as part of the receptor complex).
 As a result, less CheY can be phosphorylated by CheA, and therefore, CheY phosphorylates the flagellar proteins less frequently, reducing tumbling frequency.
 And a higher attractant concentration leads to more decrease in tumbling frequency (before receptors are saturated and can no longer have higher bound receptor concentration).

-But this is only half of the story.
-In the next section, we will code up the adaptation, including CheR, CheB, and methylation states for chemotaxis.
+* SHUANGER: Why not do these simulations w/r/t a repellent also?

+The ability to detect different ligand concentrations over many different types of ligands and change behavior in a response that is commensurate with the concentration of the ligand is a remarkable feature of bacteria like *E. coli*.
+But what we have shown in this lesson is just half of the story.
+In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason -- this complexity will allow *E. coli* to react surprisingly "intelligently" to an ever-changing environment.

 [^Munroe]: Randall Munroe.
 What If?
 [Available online](https://what-if.xkcd.com/)